-First in a series on Cognitive Biases and how they can impact our decision making as coaches.
+First in a series on Cognitive Biases and how they can impact our decision making as basketball coaches.
+Here’s how Survivorship Bias works.

 Simply put, Cognitive Biases are thinking errors.
 They are flaws in judgement that everyone is susceptible to.
 Marketers, salesmen, the media and politicians depend on our unawareness of these biases to sell their products, services and messages.